junxit/us-congress-bills-114/metadata.md

 - 2015-09-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 232.
 - 2015-10-07 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7223; text as passed Senate: CR S7223)
 - 2015-10-07 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7223; text as passed Senate: CR S7223)
+- 2015-10-08 — Message on Senate action sent to the House.
+- 2015-10-08 — Received in the House.
+- 2015-10-08 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-10-08 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-10-08 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.